B-2 Spirit: New Aircraft in The Black Scorpion Pilot

-As we get closer to The Black Scorpion Pilot book rollout later this summer, I wanted to introduce to you a new aircraft.
+As we get closer to The Black Scorpion Pilot book rollout in fall 2018, I wanted to introduce to you a new aircraft.

 The B-2 Spirit, the United States’ stealth bomber, is prominently featured in the next book.
 Without disclosing too much, Captain Ford Stevens has a need to fly inside a B-2 out of Diego Garcia.
 Located south of the equator in the Indian Ocean, the strategic base is positioned perfectly for a number of needs.
 And our military-aviation thriller.